smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 FinalityDepth = 50 # Default
 ```
-EvmFinalityDepth is the number of blocks after which an ethereum transaction is considered "final".
+FinalityDepth is the number of blocks after which an ethereum transaction is considered "final".
 Note that the default is automatically set based on chain ID so it should not be necessary to change this under normal operation.
 BlocksConsideredFinal determines how deeply we look back to ensure that transactions are confirmed onto the longest chain There is not a large performance penalty to setting this relatively high (on the order of hundreds) It is practically limited by the number of heads we store in the database and should be less than this with a comfortable margin.